Packaging Corporation of America (PKG): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1959 Establishment of Packaging Corporation of America Marked the beginning of the company through the merging of existing paperboard and containerboard businesses.
+1959 Formation of Packaging Corporation of America Created a major national player by merging three established paperboard and containerboard businesses.

-2013 Acquisition of Boise Inc.'s Packaging & Containerboard Division Enhanced the company's production capacity and market position in North America.
-The acquisition included 3 containerboard mills and 72 corrugated product plants.
+2013 Acquisition of Boise Inc. Packaging & Containerboard Division Significantly boosted production capacity, adding 3 containerboard mills and 72 corrugated product plants, enhancing North American market position.

 Packaging Corporation of America (PKG) Ownership Structure